 What 5 things to consider before streaming data into Hadoop?

 Having made it possible for several of our clients to process streaming data and gain valuable insights, we have come up with a list of a few points which need to be considered as a part of streaming data into Hadoop.
 Some of these seem pretty obvious but based on experience, I can confidently say that they can be easily missed, for want of experience

-1) How are you going to transfer data into the Hadoop cluster – Data can be transferred using FTP or HTTP.
+Making use of FTP or HTTP data can be transferred.
 Unless, there is a specific need to use FTP, we recommend HTTP due to usage of persistent connections and automatic compression, thereby making transfers efficient.

 For production deployments where data is expected to be received from a few hundred thousand sources, we go for an Apache HTTP server (or an IIS server few cases, where the client is a Microsoft shop).

 This is a tricky question.
 The more raw data you need to store, the bigger the Hadoop cluster needs to be (remember, Hadoop uses a replication factor of 3 so any data entering Hadoop will be stored as 3 copies).
-Though Hadoop uses commodity hardware and is cost effective, our experience is that clients are very particular about every extra node which needs to be added.
+Though Hadoop use commodity hardware in cost effective, our experience is that clients are very particular about every extra node to add.

-3) What is the format of the data received – CSV still continues to be the preferred format due to ease of transfer and parsing and processing for simple data models or data coming from legacy systems.
+CSV still continues to be the preferred format due to ease of transfer and parsing and processing for simple data models or data coming from legacy systems.
 However, it works well only where the data is evenly structured.
 So, if there is an option to receive data in CSV, we recommend to go for it.
-For complex data models though, other formats such as JSON or XML are better suited.
-Also, popular languages like Python and PHP offer libraries for parsing and dealing with these formats so that makes processing easy.
+Other formats such as JSON or XML are in better suite for complex data model.

 This is an important aspect where special attention needs to be paid.
-Data needs to be formatted or unwanted fields need to be skipped.
+Data needs to format or unwanted fields need to skip.
 It is always worthwhile to trim data and take only the requisite data ahead to Hadoop.

 What we do – We always use multi-threading in shell scripts on the Linux servers to speed up the processing multi-fold.
 Where ever possible, we also distribute the processing on the different nodes so that the data can be made available to the Flume agents running on the datanodes thereby improving throughput.

 While data needs to be loaded, processed and made available for visualization in a short span of time, the architecture and processing needs to take care of data which is delayed.
 This is especially important for time-series data where data is visualized and analysed based on specific time spans.
 Data might get delayed but it still needs to be processed and put in the appropriate bucket.

 Hope you found these tips useful.
 I look forward to your comments and experiences in this area.